|Nutrition Facts (per serving)|

 Cover with aluminum foil and refrigerate for at least 5 hours, ideally overnight.
 When you are ready to serve, preheat the oven to 375 F and take the French toast breakfast casserole out of the refrigerator.
 Leave the French toast on the counter while the oven preheats.

-Bake the french toast, covered for 45-60 minutes.
+Bake the French toast, covered for 45 to 60 minutes.
 Monitor the casserole and check to make sure that the egg mixture is thoroughly cooked and not runny.
-Remove the aluminum foil for the last 5-10 minutes for a crunchy top.
+Remove the aluminum foil for the last 5 to 10 minutes for a crunchy top.